hydraulic-software/conveyor/guidebook/docs/index.md

         * Import configuration from Maven and Gradle.
     * **[Flutter](configs/flutter.md)**
         * See the [demo app](https://github.com/hydraulic-software/flutter-demo) for how to package Flutter apps.
-* **Automatic icon conversion.**
-    * Supply a set of PNGs and Conveyor turns them into the platform specific formats for you.
-* **Generates download sites.**
-    * Static HTML detects the user's operating system and CPU architecture.
-    * [Release via GitHub releases](configs/download-pages#publishing-through-github).
 * **Brainless code signing.**
     * Sign your Windows/Mac downloads for a better UX, or ignore it and get self-signed packages with a `curl | bash` style install.
     * You can sign and notarize on any OS.
     * You can back up your single root key by writing it down as words on paper.
+* **Automatic icons.**
+    * Converts to the platform specific formats for you.
+    * Renders SVG files to icons with optional macOS-style rounded rectangle masking and gradient fills.
+    * Generates synthetic icons if you don't supply any.
+* **Generates download sites.**
+    * Static HTML detects the user's operating system and CPU architecture.
+    * [Release via GitHub releases](configs/download-pages#publishing-through-github).
 * **Pre-made template projects** for native C++, Electron, JavaFX (JVM) and Jetpack Compose Desktop (JVM).
 * **Pierce the abstraction!** Cross-platform tooling doesn't mean giving up platform-specific features.
 Over 120 different settings let you precisely configure your packages, including your:
     * Mac `Info.plist` files.
     * Windows manifests.
     * Linux `.desktop` files and package install/uninstall scripts.
 * **No lockin**.
-You can stop using Conveyor at any time.
+    * To stop using Conveyor you can just write the scripts and integrations you'd have written anyway.
     * It makes standard formats and uses standard or open source update frameworks.
-    * To stop using it you can just write the scripts and integrations you'd have written anyway.

 ## Sample apps